BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 </Hit>
 ~~~
 {: .output}

+> The output above is for demonstration purpose and the real output may look different.
+{: .notes}

 We will have to convert it into FASTA format which only needs two line from the XML:
 `BlastOutput_db` and `Hsp_hseq`.
 The FASTA format looks like: